tc39/proposal-array-from-async/README.md

 would group into `value => (value |> (? == null) |> foo(?, 0))`,\
 which is equivalent to `value => foo(value == null, 0)`.

-A pipeline’s body **must** use its topic reference.
+A pipe body **must** use its topic reference.
 `value |> foo + 1` is an early syntax error, because it does not contain `?`.
-This design is because omission of the topic reference from a pipeline body is almost certainly an accidental programmer error.
+This design is because omission of the topic reference from a pipe expression’s body is almost certainly an accidental programmer error.

 There are no other special rules.

-(If you need to interpose a side effect in the middle of a pipeline expression, without modifying the data being piped through, you could use a comma expression instead, such as with `value |> (sideEffect(), ?)`.
+(If you need to interpose a side effect in the middle of a chain of pipe expressions, without modifying the data being piped through, you could use a comma expression instead, such as with `value |> (sideEffect(), ?)`.